-How to Flatten a PDF Using JavaScript
+How to flatten a PDF using JavaScript

-Illustration: How to Flatten a PDF Using JavaScript
+How to flatten a PDF using JavaScript

-Step 1 — Creating a Free Account on PSPDFKit
+Step 1 — Creating a free account on Nutrient

-Go to our website, where you’ll see the page below, prompting you to create your free account.
+Go to the signup page(opens in a new tab) to create your free account.

 Free account PSPDFKit API